-Kwality Wall's shares jump 5% post listing; Arun Kejriwal weighs in - BusinessToday
+Kwality Wall's shares slip in debut trade; Arun Kejriwal weighs in - BusinessToday

-Shares of Kwality Wall's (India) Ltd (KWIL) made their much-anticipated market debut on Monday, listing at Rs 29.80 apiece on NSE.
+Shares of Kwality Wall's (India) Ltd (KWIL) made their much-anticipated market debut on Monday, listing at Rs 29.80 on NSE.
 The stock later climbed 5 per cent to hit its upper price band of Rs 31.29.
-Despite the uptick, the price reflected a 22.16 per cent discount to the indicative price of Rs 40.20 per share.
+However, the gains were short-lived as the stock slipped 1.30 per cent to close at Rs 29.51.
+The price reflected a 26.59 per cent discount to the indicative price of Rs 40.20 per share.

 The listing follows the demerger of the ice cream business from FMCG major Hindustan Unilever Ltd (HUL).
 HUL's shares had adjusted to the demerger in December last year.